A Simple Method for Predicting Covariance Matrices of Financial Returns: DCC GARCH

-The second line of extensions is the idea of modelling conditional covariances through separate estimates of conditional variances and correlations~\cite{silvennoinen2009multivariate}.
-In~\cite{CCC} Bollerslev introduced the constant conditional correlation predictor (CCC) where the individual asset volatilities are modeled as separate GARCH processes, while the correlation matrix is assumed constant and equal to the unconditional correlation matrix.
-This predictor was later extended to the dynamic conditional correlation (DCC) predictor where the correlation matrix is allowed to change over time~\cite{DCC}.
-Variants of the DCC predictor are widely used in finance, where it is also often used in combination with EWMA estimates.
-Conditional correlation predictors are easier to estimate than other multivariate GARCH predictor, and their parameters are more interpretable.
-However, these models still require solving nonconvex optimization problems, in a two-step estimation procedure.
+The second line of extensions of GARCH to vector time series models conditional covariances through separate estimates of conditional variances and correlations~\citep{DCC, engle2001theoretical}.
+In \citep{CCC} Bollerslev introduced the constant conditional correlation predictor (CCC) where the individual asset volatilities are modeled as separate GARCH processes, while the correlation matrix is assumed constant and equal to the unconditional correlation matrix.
+This predictor was later extended to the dynamic conditional correlation (DCC) predictor where the correlation matrix is allowed to change over time~\citep{DCC}.
+The DCC model has the form